A singular Serre-Swan theorem via tepui fibrations: A singular Serre-Swan theorem

 This already implies that $\alpha$ is surjective.
 Moreover, since $\Gamma(E\otimes E')$ is fiber-determined, all invisible elements in $\Gamma(E)\otimes_{C^\infty(M)} \Gamma(E')$ lie in the kernel of $\alpha$.
 So the only thing we have to show is that all elements in the kernel of $\alpha$ are invisible, which in turn reduces to the fact that the maps

 are injective for all $m\in M$.
 Consider the following diagram:

-Here the horizontal rows are quotients, the second row is obtained from the first by applying $i_m^*$, and the bottom row by evaluating at $m$.
-To obtain the surjectivity of the bottom arrow in the left column, we use the fact that $D$ and $D'$ are \emph{smooth} singular subbundles.
+Here, the horizontal rows are quotients, the second row is obtained from the first by applying $i_m^*$, and the bottom row is obtained by evaluating at $m$.
+For the surjectivity of the bottom arrow in the left column, we use the fact that $D$ and $D'$ are \emph{smooth} singular subbundles.
 Now, a diagram chase shows that $i_m^*\alpha$ is bijective, implying that the kernel of $\alpha$ consists exactly of the invisible elements.

 In the case of unbounded rank, the above still holds locally.
 On $U$ a sufficiently small open set, $\Gamma((E\otimes E')|_U)$ is isomorphic to the fiber-determination of $\Gamma(E|_U)\otimes_{C^\infty(U)}\Gamma(E'_U)$.
 We obtain the global statement by applying the global hull functor to both sides of the isomorphy and observing that $\Gamma(E\otimes E')$ is already global. \end{proof}